azmenak/react-stripe-checkout/README.md

 ### Requirements

-`token` and `stripeKey` are the only *required* props, everything else is options as per the stripe docs.
+`token` and `stripeKey` are the only *required* props, everything else is optional as per the stripe docs.
 See [Checkout Docs](https://stripe.com/docs/checkout#integration-custom).
 All props go through simple validation and are passed to stripe checkout, they're also documented in `StripeCheckout.js`.